 £1 million EPSRC funding paves the way for advanced carbon nanotube processing

-A team of researchers from the IfM's NanoManufacturing group, the University of Cambridge’s Department of Engineering, and University College London have been granted £1 million to advance carbon nanotube processing.
+A team of researchers from the IfM's NanoManufacturing group, the University of Cambridge’s Department of Engineering, and University College London have been granted £1 million by the Engineering and Physical Sciences Research Council (EPSRC) to advance carbon nanotube processing.

 The project is part of a larger £4 million investment by EPSRC into 'adventurous manufacturing,' aiming to foster highly transformative research that could disrupt the future of manufacturing.